dimdenGD/ultimate-express/README.md

 Optimized routes can be up to 10 times faster than normal routes, as they're using native uWS router.

+## Difference from similar projects

+Currently, there's 2 similar projects based on uWebSockets.js:

+- `hyper-express` - while having a similar API to Express, it's very far from being a drop-in replacement, and implements most of the functionality differently.
+This creates a lot of random quirks and issues, making the switch quite difficult.
+Built in middlewares are also very different.
+- `uwebsockets-express` - this library is closer to being a drop-in replacement, but:
+- - misses a lot of APIs
+- - doesn't try to optimize routing by using native uWS router.
+- -

 ## Compatibility

 ### express